johnwcowan/r7rs-spec/spec/r7rs.md

 ### Library example

-The following example shows how a program can be divided into libraries plus a relatively small main program []{.citation cites="life"}.
+The following example shows how a program can be divided into libraries plus a relatively small main program <span class="citation" cites="life"></span>.
 If the main program is entered into a REPL, it is not necessary to import the base library.

     (define-library (example grid)
       (export make rows cols ref each